RobertGregg/CellularPotts.jl/README.md

 2. What cells do you want to include in the model?

-3. What penalties do you want to add to encourage certain behaviors?
+3. What penalties do you want to encourage certain behaviors?

 ```julia
 #Install the package (if needed)